The Precipice Trail is the most popular, exhilarating and adventurous hike in Acadia National Park. But it is not for

 There is something special about a heart clapping, adrenaline pumping, butterflies bouncing climb up a sheer rock face.

-Acadia’s other adventure hike Beehive Trail is so named because it looks like a beehive in appearance.
+Acadia’s other adventure hike Beehive Trail is so named simply because it looks like a beehive in appearance.
 Precipice Trail is exactly what you might expect with the word “precipice”, meaning a very steep rock face or cliff, especially a tall one.